jadedavies11/simplifier-project-source-control/fhir-standards-wales/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/Index.page.md

 ---
-igversion: 2.4.0
+igversion: 2.5.0
 ---

 # Wales FHIR Implementation Guide v{{variable: igversion}} STU2

 <div class="warning"><b>Important:</b> This is the v{{variable: igversion}} Standard for Trial use (STU2) release of the Data Standards Wales FHIR Implementation Guide.
-Please be aware that these pages refer to a mixture of active/draft/experimental assets as well as clinical scenarios that are undergoing review.</div>
+Please be aware that these pages refer to a mixture of active and draft assets as well as clinical examples that are illustrative only of of the correct use of the standards.
+The example content will always need tailoring by implementers for specifical clinical use cases and scenarios.</div>

 ## Project Description and Scope